Rico V. Domingo, Esquire

 He has litigated watershed and precedential cases up to the Philippine Supreme Court which are currently landmark jurisprudence in Intellectual Property, Corporation and Remedial Laws.
 He stands as “Philippine Law Expert” in various international litigation pending before United States and European Union Courts of Justice.

 Rico was the Team Leader of the SRI International-Washington, D.C.
-Research Group and Lead Author of The Main Report on Improving Adjudication Procedures for the Resolution of Intellectual Property Rights Cases in the Philippines, the substantial findings and recommendations of which became the pedagogical blueprint of the Intellectual Property Code of the Philippines (Republic Act No. 8293) enacted in 1998.
+Research Group and Lead Author of, the substantial findings and recommendations of The Main Report on Improving Adjudication Procedures for the Resolution of Intellectual Property Rights Cases in the Philippines which became the pedagogical blueprint of the Intellectual Property Code of the Philippines (Republic Act No. 8293) enacted in 1998.
 He was designated Philippine Expert in a Philippine Judicial Reform Programme on Access to Justice funded by the European Union.

-He is currently the Vice President for External Affairs and Trustee of the Intellectual Property Association of the Philippines (IPAP), and Country Group Head and Councillor of the ASEAN Intellectual Property Association (AIPA).
+He is currently the Country Group Head and Councillor of the ASEAN Intellectual Property Association (AIPA).

 Apart from being the Chair of the Philippine Chapter of NYSBA’s International, Rico is a member of NYSBA’s Executive Committee.
 He is likewise a member of various international organizations including the American Bar Association (ABA) and its Sections of Patent, Trademark and Copyright Law, International Law and Practice, Entertainment and Sports Industries, and Law Practice Management, the Association Internationale pour la Protection de la Propriete Industrielle (AIPPI), the International Trademark Association (INTA), the Asian Patent Attorneys Association (APAA), the International Pacific Bar Association (IPBA), and